-The Bylaws allow for the Imperial Crown to "develop systems of conversion such that members who have participated in activities analogous to activities in the Adrian Empire."
-See Bylaws Article IX.C.
-Ranks.
+Lex Adria allows for the Imperial Crown to "develop systems of conversion such that members who have participated in activities analogous to activities in the Adrian Empire."
+(See: Lex Adria Article IX.C.
+Ranks.)

 ONLY the Imperial Crown may approve these conversions.
 This section documents the general procedure currently in place.
 The specific policies for point conversions from specific organizations are shown in the separate document, Rolls and Lists - Conversion Policies.